Townforge is a blockchain based game where you create buildings which will provide you with income.

 Cities may be bought and sold on the open market.

-Cities reach new levels upon reaching a certain size (but do not downgrade if they drop below this threshold).
+Cities reach new levels upon reaching a certain size (and will downgrade if they drop below this threshold).
 Reaching a new level allows players to build new building types in this city.
 Here are the building types which become available at various levels:

 Flags and buildings